MicrosoftDocs/sdk-api/sdk-api-src/content/lmuse/ns-lmuse-use_info_3.md

  - USE_INFO_3
 ---

-# USE_INFO_3 structure

 ## -description

-The
-				<b>USE_INFO_3</b> structure contains information about a connection between a local computer and a shared resource, including connection type, connection status, user name, domain name, and specific flags that describe connection behavior.
+The <b>USE_INFO_3</b> structure contains information about a connection between a local computer and a shared resource, including connection type, connection status, user name, domain name, and specific flags that describe connection behavior.

 ## -struct-fields